-The 2022 summer program will be offered in a remote-only setting.
+The 2023 summer program is offered in a remote-only setting.

-The deadline to apply to the program is April 15th, 2022.
+The deadline to apply to the program was July 1st, 2023.

 Why Apply for AI4ALL@UW?

 At the University of Washington’s Paul G. Allen School, we use data science to answer some of the most pressing questions about equity: What data should we share with apps on our phone?
 Read professor Franziska Roesner’s response here.
 How do we make sense of an overload of information during a crisis?
 Read professor Kate Starbird’s response here.
 What does an article tell us about the author’s intent and biases?
 Read a paper by professor Yejin Choi’s group.
 How can we use data to assess and compare inequities in our cities and built environments?
 Read a paper by the Taskar Center for Accessible Technology.

-If you haven’t decided how to spend your summer, you may want to think about the possibility of participating in the AI4ALL summer program at UW.
+If you haven’t decided how to spend your summer, you may want to think about the possibility of participating in our summer program at UW.
 Not only is it an exciting way to spend your summer, but you’ll get to explore a new field you may want to pursue as a college major, and make friends with other students with similar interests.

-We invite students from traditionally underrepresented groups to join us for a free, 2-week data science and artificial intelligence introductory workshop.
+We invite students from traditionally underrepresented groups to join us for a free, 20-week data science and artificial intelligence introductory workshop.
 To be eligible for the program, students must be rising high school juniors, high school seniors, or college freshmen.
 At the workshop, students will learn how to understand, analyze, interpret and discuss real-world applications of data science and machine learning with the ultimate goal of understanding impactful technology decisions.
+Our current course is specifically tuned to teach students some skills in geographical information science to address questions of equity and bias in urban spaces.